kelseymh/G4CMP/README.md

-User applications with active sensors for either phonons or charges (or both), should define a subclass of `G4CMPVElectrodePattern` for each of those sensors (only one sensor per surface).
+User applications with active sensors for either phonons or charges (or both), should define a subclass of `G4CMPVElectrodePattern` for each of those sensors.
 If the sensors require additional parameters, those should be assigned to the material properties table that goes with the surface above.
+See below for a discussion of `G4CMPPhononElectrode`.

 Phonon sensors typically involve a superconducting film to couple the substrate to a sensor (SQUID, TES, etc.).
 The `G4CMPKaplanQP` class